© Ruwanthika Gunaratne/ Public International Law at https://ruwanthikagunaratne.wordpress.com.

-Name of the Case: Arrest Warrant of 11 April 2000 (Democratic Republic of Congo vs Belgium); Year of the decision: 2002; and Court: ICJ.
+Name of the Case: Arrest Warrant of 11 April 2000 (Democratic Republic of Congo vs Belgium)

 Facts of the Case:

 On 11 April 2000, a Belgian Magistrate issued an international arrest warrant against Mr. Yerodia.
 At the time, Yerodia was the Foreign Minister of the Congo.
 The Court issued the warrant based on universal jurisdiction.
 It accused Yerodia of inciting racial hatred.
 These speeches, allegedly, incited the population to attack Tutsi residents in Rwanda, which resulted in many deaths.
 The warrant alleged that Yerodia committed grave breaches of the Geneva Conventions of 1949 and its Additional Protocols and crimes against humanity.
 Belgium sent the arrest warrant to Interpol and circulated it to all States, including to the Congo.
 The warrant asked States to arrest, detain, and extradite Yerodia to Belgium.
 After Belgium issued the warrant, in November 2000, Yerodia became the Education Minister.
 At the time of the ICJ’s judgement, he did not hold a Ministerial post in Congo.

 Questions before the Court:

 Did Belgium violate principles of customary international law concerning the absolute inviolability and immunity from criminal process of an incumbent Foreign Minister, when it issued and internationally circulated the arrest warrant?
 If yes, did it violate the principle of sovereign equality amongst States; does this alleged unlawfulness preclude States who received the warrant from exercising it; should the Court order reparations; and should Belgium recall and cancel its arrest warrant?